Inheritance in Java with Examples

 Let’s take a simple example program to understand how features of superclass are inherited in the subclass through inheritance in Java.
 Consider the above diagram for example.

-Look at the following example program code to understand better.
+Look at the following example code to understand better.

 package inheritance;